Krishnapuram Palace in Alleppey, Kerala

-The complex as well as museum now houses different antique pieces that are displayed inside it.
-Ancient paintings, wooden artifacts, stone sculptors, inscriptions and coins are kept in the treasure house of the museum.
+The complex as well as the museum now houses different antique pieces that are displayed inside it.
+Ancient paintings, wooden artifacts, stone sculptures, inscriptions, and coins are kept in the treasure house of the museum.
 Some other outstanding exhibits are:

-- The kayakulam vaal which is the sword of kayamkulam rajas and its unique characteristics brought it to the museum on display.
-Both the side of the sword is sharpened which is far more dangerous than any other weapons.
+- The kayakulam Vaal which is the sword of kayamkulam rajas and its unique characteristics brought it to the museum on display.
+Both sides of the sword is sharpened which is far more dangerous than any other weapon.